workloads/website/README.md

 ## Usage

-This repository provides a workflow that is wrapped through a [Makefile](./Makefile).
+This repository provides a [Makefile](./Makefile)-based workflow for development and testing.

 Running `make` without commands will print out the following help information: